gwizard/gwizard/gwizard-hibernate/README.md

 em().persist(new Thing(...));
 ```

-gwizard-hibernate provides this static method which always returns the request-scoped `EntityManager`.
+gwizard-hibernate provides this static method which always returns the correct `EntityManager`.
 Of course you
 are free to ignore this and @Inject your EntityManagers like a heathen.

 	[1]: If you're thinking screaming into your monitor "don't put data access code in your entity classes!", then you